Panart Gun Deck Section

 I used the kit supplied ones as:

-A) It's easier.
+A) it's easier.

 And

-B) The real things are made from laminated wood pinned together so looks wise, close enough.
+B) The real things are made from laminated wood pinned together

-So to represent pins, 6 holes drilled in each and pins added ala treenail fashion.
+So to represent pins, 6 holes drilled in each and

-Then the dowel axels with the axel pins, assembled as is, then all glued into the appropriate places.
+Then the dowel axels with the axle pins, assembled as is,

-A whole rake of holes drilled for the tackle and gun training loops, also the loops for the cap square plates that hold the gun barrel on the carriage.
+A whole rake of holes drilled for the tackle and gun training loops,

-Then added the stool bed and the chock, a big wooden wedge shaped block to raise or lower the gun angle.
+a big wooden wedge shaped block to raise or

-Finally, a coat of woodstain.
+Finally, a coat of wood stain.

 Nice!

-That done, all the metalwork was then added and we finally ready to get the gun barrel on.
+That done, all the metalwork was then added and

-So then the gun barrels were given a hefty airbrushing with Humbrol metalcote polished steel.
+So then the gun barrels were given a hefty airbrushing

-It's an enamel, just apply, give it an hour then buff the living daylights out of it.
+give it an hour then buff the living daylights out of it.

 Here's the gun barrels after the paint is dry.